-North East Lincolnshire is a place where people can live a good life.
-Just look at what we have!
-There's our coastline, our green open spaces and parks, the Lincolnshire Wolds (an Area of Outstanding Natural Beauty), good schools & colleges, and good employment opportunities.
+North East Lincolnshire is a place where people can live a good life and are able to enjoy our coastline, our green open spaces and parks, the Lincolnshire Wolds (a National Landscape), good schools & colleges, and good employment opportunities.

 However not all our communities reflect that. with five of our inner-town wards suffering social deprivation and health inequality.
 This leads to significantly lower life expectancy and healthy life expectancy for residents who live in these areas, compared to the rest of our borough.
 Amongst adults in these wards, there are many health issues including alcohol and substance misuse, smoking rates, obesity, and mental wellbeing with health priorities being cardiovascular disease, respiratory disease, and cancer.